blbadger/blbadger.github.io/logistic-map.md

 Let's call locations where close-together points eventually diverge in time.
 Chaotic systems are unstable everywhere, meaning that any trajectory initially close to $x_n$ will in time diverge as $n \to \infty$.

-But such systems are not necessarily equally unstable everywhere, and the iterations at $r=3.68$ in the last section provide a graphical example of a certain value ($y \approx 0.74$) than others.
+But such systems are not necessarily equally unstable everywhere, and the iterations at $r=3.68$ in the last section provide a graphical example of a certain value ($x_n \approx 0.74$) than others.
 This illustrates a second feature of chaos that differs from its English usage: mathematical chaos is not completely unordered.
 A more descriptive word might be 'mysterious' because these systems are unsolveable and unpredictable, even if they are partially ordered or are bounded by spectacular patterns, as seen in the next section.

 ### The relationship between chaotic systems and fractals